UNINETTSigma2/documentation/jobs/mpi_jobs.md

 ### `mpirun`
-At this moment, for performance reasons `mpirun` is the preferred way to start applicatoins that use Intel MPI.
-However, due to the fact that SLURM and IMPI use conflicting  *process-to-core* binding procedures, before one can use `mpirun` it is ***crucial*** to turn off SLURM's
+At this moment, for performance reasons `mpirun` is the preferred way to start applicatoins that use Intel MPI:
-binding:

 ```
-export SLURM_CPU_BIND=none
-mpirun -bootstrap ssh /path/to/app
+mpirun /path/to/app
 ```

-If not done, all MPI ranks will be executed on one CPU core only.
-This
-***has to be done manually*** by the user in the job script, before executing `mpirun`.
-As a result, `app` is subject to `mpirun`'s internal mapping and binding algorithms.
+In the above, `app` is subject to `mpirun`'s internal mapping and binding algorithms.
 Intel's `mpirun` uses default binding settings, which can be modified either by [command line parameters](https://software.intel.com/en-us/node/589999), or by